Back to All Posts

 Our brains are hardwired to process visual information differently than text or speech.
 Visualizations help us offload some of our working memory - they are efficient.
 But visual displays also allow us find new patterns faster.

-Just consider this: Albert Einstein and other great scientists used blackboards to solve their toughest problems.
+For instance, Albert Einstein and other great scientists used blackboards to solve their toughest problems.
 They frequently commented on the importance of being able to take a step back and see the big picture.

 This is the power of visual thinking: the ability to draw relationships where they previously didn’t exist.
 In this sense, MURAL seeks to let your team design better together and feel smarter as a group.